brockjenken/messaging_backend/README.md

 ## Installation
 After cloning the repo, initialize a SQLite database called `database.sqlite` in the `database` folder.

-Then ensure dependencies are updated with Composer.
+Then ensure dependencies are updated with Composer by running
 ```bash
 composer update
 ```